Squarespace SEO for E-Commerce 2026

 High-Quality Product Content

 Creating detailed, informative product descriptions does two things: it helps customers make purchase decisions, and it gives search engines more text to index and rank.
-Don't just list specs - explain benefits, use cases, and what makes each product different.
+Do not just list specs.
+Explain benefits, use cases, and what makes each product different.

 Blog posts related to your products (buying guides, how-to articles, comparison posts) also drive organic traffic and build topical authority.
 Update content regularly to keep the site fresh for both visitors and search engines.